EduCanada Study in Canada Scholarships

 - must be citizens of one of the following eligible countries:

 - Azerbaijan, Bhutan, Comoros, Djibouti, Fiji, Kazakhstan, Kiribati, Liberia, Mauritania, Micronesia, Palau, Tonga, Uzbekistan, Turkmenistan, Vanuatu.
 Palestinian students from the West Bank, Gaza and East Jerusalem are also eligible.

-- must not hold Canadian citizenship and must not have applied for permanent residency in Canada;
+- must not hold Canadian citizenship or permanent residency and must not have a pending application for permanent residency in Canada;

-- must apply for admission to a full time academic program at a Canadian post-secondary institution
+- must apply and be admitted to a full time academic program at a Canadian post-secondary institution

 - should indicate their interest in being considered for the Study in Canada Scholarships program when applying;

 - must not already be participating in a scholarship program funded by the Government of Canada (such as other scholarships offered by Global Affairs Canada)

 - must meet the entrance requirements for the proposed program of study at the time of submitting an application; and

 - must possess the linguistic competencies necessary to undertake studies in the language of instruction at the Canadian institution (English or French).